Food and Nutrition

 Key Stage 3

 Students learn about the relationship between diet, nutrition and health and the issues around food, including economic, environmental, ethical, and socio-cultural influences on food choices, food availability, diet and health choices.
 The KS3 curriculum includes learning various cooking techniques and planning and preparing a range of food commodities.
 The curriculum is sequenced to develop more complex practical skills over time.
-In Years 8 and 9, pupils develop their independent learning skills by undertaking a food project in teams that involve them inventing a food product.
+In Year 7, pupils' learning is focused on learning how to establish healthy eating habits.
+In Year 8, pupils develop their independent learning skills by undertaking a food project that involves building a portfolio of research on a given topic.
+In Year 9, pupils deepen their understanding of the food industry by exploring some sensitive topics including historical and modern day slavery.

 Key Stage 4